TAKE A DIP IN LUSSIER HOT SPRINGS | MOUNTOWN JOURNAL

 Before you drive straight back the way you came, if you've got the time for it, head a few more minutes up the gravel road and check out the 2 lakes, Whiteswan and Alces, that are just around the corner from the hot springs.
 They're both pretty to look at and lot less crowded.

 So a good spot to take another egg cleansing dip if it's a hot summer day.
+And if it’s winter, well, the views and scenery are still pretty enough to forget all about those hints of sulphur on your skin.

 All in all, it's a nice way to spend a day if you've ever felt a little let down by the unnaturalness of the more official hot spring options in the area.